robcmills/openspace-jeopardy/readme.md

 - [x] Join as spectator
 - [ ] Move css into inline styles to be consistent
 - [x] Combine gameState and setGameState hooks
-- [ ] Add key bindings for everything to avoid cursor during game
 - [ ] Remove clues from src and load from env variable
 - [ ] Implement admin api endpoints